Panic (MxPx album)

-Panic is the seventh studio album by punk rock band MxPx.
+Panic is the seventh studio album by American punk rock band MxPx, released on June 6, 2005.

 Release

 On May 5, 2005, Panic was announced for release the following month; alongside, its artwork and track listing was posted online.
 "Heard That Sound" was released to radio on May 17, 2005.
 Three days later, "The Darkest Places" was posted on the band's Myspace profile.
 Panic was made available for streaming on May 30, 2005, before it was released on June 7, 2005 through SideOneDummy Records.
 It featured the Blink-182/+44 singer-bassist Mark Hoppus on "Wrecking Hotel Rooms".
 On June 30, 2005, the music video for "Heard That Sound" was posted online, following which they appeared on the 2005 Warped Tour.
 "Wrecking Hotel Rooms" was released to radio on July 26, 2005.
 In October and November 2005, they supported Relient K on their headlining US tour.
 In January 2006, the band went on a co-headlining UK tour with the Starting Line, with support from the Matches and I Am the Avalanche.
 In March 2006, they went on a Canadian tour, which was followed by a handful of shows in the US and Japan.
 They then supported Reel Big Fish on their headlining US tour, and appeared at the Lifest and Cornerstone Festival in July 2006.